DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

                 - A rented space with power, cooling, and connectivity that can accept equipment as part of a recovery effort
         - 📁**warm sites**: a warm site is better than a cold site because, in addition to the shell of a building, basic equipment is installed
             - a warm site contains the data links and preconfigured equipment necessary to begin restoring operations, but no usable data for information
+            - It provides a good 📝balance between cost and recovery time.
+It is less expensive than a hot site but facilitates faster recovery than a cold site.
             - Warm site relies on shared storage and backups for recovery.
             - it balances cost and recovery time, allowing activation in about one week after a disaster is declared
             - ✏️contain workstations, servers, and the communications circuits necessary to achieve operational status but require the 🎆restoration of data from backup.